tinysearch/tinysearch/examples/zola/README.md

    ```

 2. **Find the generated JSON:**
-   The search index will be at `public/tinysearch.json/index.html`
+   The search index will be at `public/tinysearch.json/index.html` (yes, that's a weird path, but it's how Zola works)

 3. **Run tinysearch:**
    ```bash